Why is the house at Chartwell closed from November?

 The house team spend roughly a week in each room of the house over this period, going through it from top to bottom.
 This means a full deep clean on a level that they now have time for and a condition check of every single item in the house, from skirting boards to chandeliers.
 A full inventory check of the whole house is also completed as part of this process.

-Keeping consistent stable conditions is vital to safeguard against everything from cracks in furniture to keeping insect pests at bay.
+Keeping environmental conditions stable is vital to safeguard the collection against everything from cracks in furniture to management of pests.
 During closure, humidity and temperature levels can now be managed throughout the house as we keep the doors and windows closed.
 We can also fully black-out rooms, only lighting the spaces we need to access, which helps us to prevent light damage.

-Closure also enables us the time to think about sending certain items off site, both for any necessary conservation work that needs to take place, as well as out as loans to other museums or for exhibitions.
+Closure also gives us the time to think about sending certain items off site, both for any necessary conservation work that needs to take place, as well as loans to other museums or for exhibitions.
 This helps people continue to see some of these items and reach new audiences even whilst we must close, whilst also helping foster good relationships on an international level.

 A lot of the general checks and maintenance can happen in the winter too dealing with minor building repairs, maintaining decoration and servicing systems in the house that would not be safe to do whilst open.

-During our Christmas opening weekends, stop by the Drawing Room for Conservation in Action, and discover some of the preventive conservation the house team would normally do behind closed doors.
-This year we will be carefully working on conserving some of the many textile items of our collections, giving you the opportunity to see our work first hand and ask any questions.
-They could be working on anything from curtains to uniforms, so make certain to stop by as you go!
+During our Christmas opening weekends, stop by the Drawing Room and discover some of the preventive conservation the house team would normally do behind closed doors.
+Make certain to stop by as you go!